Jonathan Palmer: Business career

 PalmerSport was founded in 1991 to run corporate hospitality motorsport events.
 This was initially run from the Bruntingthorpe airfield in Leicestershire before the lease was acquired to develop the site now known as Bedford Autodrome.

 Palmer opened the venue in 1999 as four separate circuits with a total of six miles of track, to become the permanent home for PalmerSport.
-The venue is also used for trackdays.
+The venue is also used for track days.

 Palmer launched the Formula Palmer Audi Championship in 1998 as a less costly alternative to Formula 3.
 Inaugural champion Justin Wilson went on to win the Formula 3000 championship.
 With Palmer managing his career, an innovative share issue in Wilson helped him secure a Formula One drive with Minardi.

 In 2004, Palmer, John Britten, and Sir Peter Ogden acquired the Brands Hatch, Oulton Park, Snetterton and Cadwell Park circuits from Octagon, under the umbrella of MotorSport Vision (MSV).
 The company has turned around the fortunes of each circuit, and implemented a programme of improvements at each venue to develop better facilities for spectators and circuit users.
 Snetterton in particular has been revitalised under MSV ownership, with the circuit undergoing a near total redesign in 2011, with several new corners allowing for three different circuit configurations, and the addition of large spectator viewing areas.

 The company, with Palmer as Chief Executive, organised the Formula Palmer Audi Championship, acquired the commercial rights for the British Superbike Championship, and secured the right to operate the FIA Formula Two Championship from 2009 to 2012.
 It now runs the GB3 and GB4 Championships, as well as several other club series and championships under the MSVR banner.

 In 2009, MSV acquired the freehold of 800 acres of the Bedford Autodrome site and opened Bedford Aerodrome as a CAA licensed airfield in 2010.

 MSV completed the freehold purchase of a substantial former military airbase near Laon in north-east France in 2015, which is planned to be developed into a major international motorsports complex.

 In 2017 MSV acquired the Donington Park motor racing circuit, and implemented a multi-million pound program of improvements at the East Midlands track including a new bar, cafe and restaurant, a new circuit office, extensive resurfacing of paddock areas and internal roads and a new grandstand with views of the track.

+On 30 September 2022 it was announced that MSV won the bid for purchasing Circuito de Navarra in northern Spain.
+MSV has since completed the first phase of its programme of improvements involving a complete overhaul of the race control complex.
+This included new screens and upgraded CCTV technology, along with a complete exterior redecoration of the race control tower and main pit buildings, including all the garage doors.
+This exterior aesthetic overhaul has extended beyond that area too, elevating the FIA Grade 1T and Grade 2 circuit's presentation to match its status as one of Spain's best motorsport venues.